Last Updated on: 26 Feb 2026

 Mahindra Thar

-The Thar price starts from Rs 9.99 lakh, and rises to Rs 17.19 lakh (ex-showroom), with 7 variants on offer.
-The 3-door Thar facelift has a familiar silhouette, but the visual package is enhanced with a body-coloured grille and a dual-tone front bumper, adds practical interior updates and a larger 10.25-inch touchscreen with an updated off-road suite, while retaining the existing three-engine line-up.
-The 3-door Thar slots below the 5-door Thar Roxx.
+The Mahindra Thar price starts from ₹9.99 lakh, and rises to ₹17.19 lakh, ex-showroom, with 7 variants on offer.
+The 3-door Thar facelift has a body-coloured grille and a dual-tone front bumper, and a 10.25-inch touchscreen with an updated off-road suite; three-engine line-up has been retained.
+The Thar slots below the 5-door Thar Roxx.

 Just like the pre-facelift model, Thar offers 3 engine choices: a 152hp 2.0-litre turbo-petrol, a 119hp 1.5-litre diesel and a 132hp 2.2-litre diesel, along with their respective gearbox options.
 A 4WD setup is optional with the 2.0-litre turbo-petrol engine, but it is standard with the 2.2-litre diesel motor.
 Thar RWD can only be had with the 1.5-litre diesel engine.